 XI.
 DESCRIPTION OF CLINICAL RESEARCH/APPLIED SCHOLARSHIP (if applicable)

 Clinical research/applied scholarship related to clinical activities is generally understood to include presentations and published refereed articles related to clinical innovations, assessment instruments, intervention or evaluation methods, clinical teaching/supervisory innovations, and descriptions of new programs to meet client or student needs.
+Activities may also include engaged scholarship as defined in Procedures and Criteria for Promotion and/or Tenure: Guidelines for Deans, Department Chairs and Faculty Members of School and College Promotion and Tenure Committees.
 Clinical faculty may engage in applied scholarship/clinical research to meet required accreditation and/or licensure/certification requirements.
 Given certification programs can require students demonstrate a capacity to critically think and engage in research, the nature of clinical research and scholarship will vary by he uniqueness of the respective clinical programs

 Examples of clinical research and applied scholarship include, but are not limited to, activities such as: